 Lastly, the thing I LOVE most about being a military spouse, is the sense of pride I have wearing my yellow ribbon, my red on Fridays.
 The pride I feel when I can support a friend through a tough deployment.
 The love I feel when the same friend supports me through a challenging posting.
 I love the pride I feel when I finally feel settled into a new home, in a new country.
 I love the pride in my children’s eyes when they see their daddy in uniform.
 The tears in their eyes when he gets off that airplane after a long deployment.
 I LOVE that first kiss after months of separation.
 Mostly, I just love the hell out of my military member.

 This Remembrance day, thank a member for their service.
 Remember those who have given the ultimate sacrifice.
-And, if you have a change, give a big hug or a high five to a MilSpouse you know.
+And, if you have a chance, give a big hug or a high five to a MilSpouse you know.

 They serve too.